docker/docs/get-started/02_our_app.md

 ## Next steps

-In this short section, you learned the very basics about building a container image and created a Dockerfile to do so.
+In this short section, you learned the basics about building a container image and created a Dockerfile to do so.
 Once you built an image, you started the container and saw the running app.

 Next, you're going to make a modification to your app and learn how to update your running application